CNC Machining Technology

 • CNC Milling Operations (NIMS)

-Short-term training options are available by earning a diploma.
-Diploma options for CNC Machining Technology include:
+Short-term training options are available by earning a certificate.
+Certificate options for CNC Machining Technology include:

 The Kirkwood CNC Machining Technology program is accredited by the National Institute for Metalworking Skills (NIMS).
 Students can earn a portable, industry-recognized NIMS credential while in the program.